 Reference

-OpenCode bash policy enforcement
+Bash policy enforcement

 Blocked by SCE bash-tool policy '<id>': <message>Policy config lives under policies.bash in either sce/config.json or repo-local .sce/config.json.
+SCE resolves the active config using the normal config precedence rules, and both supported harnesses enforce the same policy surface.

 Config shape